rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 ## 5.22.36 Publishers identified by addresses, signs, initials, or devices

-<a name="5.22.36.1">5.22.36.1</a> If only an address, sign, or initials of the publisher appears in lieu of the name, transcribe the statement containing the address, sign, or initials as the Name of publisher.
+<a name="5.22.36.1">5.22.36.1</a> If only an address, sign, or initials of the publisher appears in lieu of the name, transcribe the statement containing the address, sign, or initials as Name of publisher.
 If the publisher's name can be identified, supply it in square brackets after the initials or before or after the address or sign, as appropriate, or give the information in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [5.24.34.5](/DCRMR/ppdm/Note-on-publication-statement/#5.24.34.5)).

 >Example:
 >Name of publisher: <CITE>Pubd in Ryders Court and to be had at the sign of the Pannel Painter in Cheapside, or at the bust of Impudence alias the Brazen Head in Leicester Square</CITE>